ksnabb/ksnabb.github.io/README.md

-# My Notes, Blog posts and Rants
+# My Notes, posts and experiments

 Based on Hugo static site generator.
-In this site I collect notes, blog posts and rants related to what I am working with.
+In this site I collect notes, posts and experiments related to what I am working with.

-## Pre-requisites

-Install Hugo

-    brew install hugo

- That is it, no other dependencies are needed.

- ## How to run

- Run from root with the hugo CLI.

-     hugo server